|Office of the Vice-Chancellor

 - maintains computer-based databanks including enrolment statistics for use in planning, budgeting and other management requirements

-- assesses the University's compliance with NUC guidelines on academic standards and performance, including accreditation, as well as the allocation of funds
+- assesses the University's compliance with NUC guidelines on academic standards and performance, including accreditation and the allocation of funds

-- The unit also serves as the focal point of liaison between the university and the NUC with regard to institutional and and national policies on higher education
+- serves as the focal point of liaison between the university and the NUC with regard to institutional and and national policies on higher education

-It constitutes the focal point of liaison with the National Universities Commission with regard to institutional and national policies on higher education.
+It constitutes the focal point of liaison with the National Universities Commission on institutional and national policies on higher education.
 In this regard, it is involved, inter alia, with the preparation of recurrent submissions and planning for the University.

 The Unit has five major sections in line with guidelines of the NUC: